 Councilman-at-Large Bill Greenlee has re-introduced his proposition that City Council should have to approve any new dedicated bike lanes in Philadelphia.
 Greenlee made sure to emphasize that he and City Council aren’t against new bike lanes, but he feels that if City Council’s approval was required for new bike lanes, the community would have more of a say in the matter.
 Last year, the Bike Coalition disagreed.
 The Great Bike Debate rages on.
 [CBS 3]

-- News: City Council Sued Over Speech Rules
+- News: Councilman Sued Over Development Process

 Be respectful of our online community and contribute to an engaging conversation.
 We reserve the right to ban impersonators and remove comments that contain personal attacks, threats, or profanity, or are flat-out offensive.
 By posting here, you are permitting Philadelphia magazine and Metro Corp. to edit and republish your comment in all media.